Meet The Team

 Tina enjoys spending her free time with her husband, children, and dogs, cheering on the UM Grizzlies, and boating.

-Caitlynn Heimark
+Caitlynn Gallagher

-Registered Nurse
+Nurse Manager

-Caitlynn spent a small part of her childhood in Missoula, but mostly grew up in Anaconda.
-She has called Butte home since 2018.
+Caitlynn grew up in Anaconda, but has called Butte home since 2018.
 She attended Montana Technological University, where she obtained her Bachelor’s degree in Nursing in December 2018.
 She spent the beginning of her nursing career working on the medical surgical floor and eventually, transitioning to critical care in the ICU.
-Caitlynn has experience in taking care of various patient populations with both acute and chronic illnesses.
+Caitlynn began her journey at BNWC as the Clinic RN, but has recently transitioned to BNWC’s Nurse Manager.

 In her free time, she enjoys spending time with her family, friends, soon to be husband, and fur kids (Novie, Nellie, and Henley).
 On the weekends, you can usually catch her on a side by side ride up to a mountain lake or golfing at one of the local courses.